Developer Guide

 - TeamsAPI

 If team support is optional in your plugin, use softdepend instead.
+In that case, always guard your API calls with TeamsAPI.isAvailable().

-3. Use the API
+3. Use the team service

 @Override